 Under the terms of the agreement, the compensation to be paid under the PMA is comprised of operating expenses and incentive compensation payments.
-Incentive compensation is subject to annual adjustments and is only earned if net income meets statutorily required transfers in accordance with the agreement.
-For the year ended June 30, 2020, total compensation for operating expenses to Camelot under the PMA was \$132.2 million, which are included in general and administrative expenses.
-There was no incentive compensation earned during the year.
-Of this amount, \$10 million was outstanding at June 30, 2020, and is included in accounts payable and accrued liabilities.
+Operating expenses of Camelot are comprised of Management Fee and Operating Allowance, as outlined in the PMA.
+Incentive compensation is only earned if net income exceeds minimum net income targets as defined in the agreement and is subject to annual adjustments.
+For the year ended June 30, 2021, total compensation for operating expenses to Camelot under the PMA was \$134.1 million, which are included in general and administrative expenses.
+This amount was paid in full with no balance due as of June 30, 2021.
+Incentive compensation earned during the year was \$3.8 million, which is also included in general and administrative expenses and was due to Camelot as of June 30, 2021.

-The Department has recorded a receivable from Camelot at June 30, 2020, in the amount of \$31.3 million.
-This amount is comprised solely of excess advance for expenses incurred during fiscal year 2020.
+The Department has recorded a receivable from Camelot at June 30, 2021, in the amount of \$27.9 million.
+This amount is comprised of an excess advance for estimated operating expenses paid during fiscal year 2021, which has been reconciled to actual operating expenses incurred by Camelot during the year in accordance with the PMA.
+The receivable amount is net of incentive compensation earned.

 In accordance with terms provided in the PMA, Camelot has asserted an Adverse Action due to the proliferation of video gaming terminals (VGT) throughout the State.
-Camelot has also asserted a Force Majeure claim due to the COVID-19 Pandemic.
 Separately, the Department has asserted a Beneficial Action due to the passage of Public Act 101-0035.
-Each of these actions, if accepted in their current form, could have an impact on Camelot's annual Net Income Targets (NITs) for fiscal year 2020 and beyond per Schedule 10.1 of the PMA.
-The Adverse Action and Force Majeure Event could result in decreased NITs.
+Each of these actions, if accepted in their current form, would have an impact on Camelot's annual Net Income Targets (NITs) per Schedule 10.1 of the PMA.
+The Adverse Action could result in decreased NITs.

 The Beneficial Action could result in increased NITs.
-The Department is currently working with Camelot to resolve these matters with the intent of avoiding any litigation proceedings.
+The Department is currently working with Camelot to resolve these matters via mediation per PMA Section 20.1.2 with the intent of avoiding any litigation proceedings.
 Should these matters need to be litigated, the Department anticipates costs will be immaterial and the adjusted NITs will have a minimal, if any, impact to the Fund's financial statements.